NSLS-II-BMM/BeamlineManual/docs/intro.rst

    to Google Drive.
 Data are now available to users via sftp with proper authentication.
 See :numref:`Data Access (Section %s)
    <data>`.

+   As of the 2025-2 cycle, BMM is using the NSLS-II Slack channels.
+   The old BMM Slack with the ``#beamtime`` channel has been retired.